stfc/PSyclone/doc/user_guide/psy_data.rst

 called ``PSyDataType``.
 It is up to the application how this variable is used.
 PSyclone will declare the variables to be static, meaning that they can be used to accumulate data from call to call.
-An example of the PSyDatType can be found in the NetCDF example extraction code (see ``lib/extract/dl_esm_inf/netcdf``, or :ref:`psyke_netcdf` for a detailed description) or any of the profiling wrapper libaries (all contained in ``lib/profiling``)
+An example of the PSyDataType can be found in the NetCDF example extraction code (see ``lib/extract/dl_esm_inf/netcdf``, or :ref:`psyke_netcdf` for a detailed description) or any of the profiling wrapper libaries (all contained in ``lib/profiling``)